Renault Alliance

-The Renault Alliance is a front-wheel drive, front-engine subcompact automobile manufactured and marketed in North America by American Motors Corporation (AMC) for model years 1983–1987.
-The Alliance and its subsequent hatchback variant, the Encore, were re-engineered Renault 9 & 11 for the U.S. and Canadian markets.

-Initially available in two- and four-door sedan configurations, three- and five-door hatchback variants (marketed as the Renault Encore) became available in 1984, and a convertible in 1985.
-AMC also marketed a sports version called Renault GTA for 1987.
-A total of 623,573 vehicles were manufactured in Kenosha, Wisconsin.
-Production was discontinued after Chrysler's acquisition of AMC in 1987.
+The Renault Alliance is a subcompact manufactured and marketed in North America by American Motors Corporation (AMC) for model years 1983–1987.
+Originally available in two- and four-door sedan configurations, with a convertible variant introduced for model year 1985; three three and five-door hatchback variants introduced for model year 1984 as the Renault Encore; and a sportier variant, the Renault GTA, introduced for model year 1987.
+Production reached 623,573 vehicles, all manufactured in Kenosha, Wisconsin, before production eneded and AMC was acquired by Chrysler in 1987.

-The Alliance and Encore derived from AMC's 1979 partnership with Renault, which held controlling stake in AMC.
-The cars featured exterior styling by Robert Opron, director of Renault Styling, and interior design by AMC's Dick Teague, with both the Alliance two-door sedan and the convertible body styles uniquely developed by AMC.
+The Alliance and Encore derived from AMC's partnership since 1979 with Renault, which at the time held controlling stake in the smallest U.S. automaker.
+The Alliance and Encore derived closely from the Renault 9 & 11, re-engineered for the U.S. and Canadian markets.
+Robert Opron, director of Renault Styling, designed the exterior, and AMC's Richard Teague executed the interior design as well as the two-door sedan and the convertible exteriors, both unique models developed by AMC.